 - Eckhart Tolle

 Next in line comes your body.
 When we hold anger inside us or bottle up emotions, it is felt in different parts of the body.
-One may not entirely be sure where we have a tendency to hold our bottled up emotions, but they are definitely hidden in the stiffness and rigidity in our body.
-This is not to say that every inflexible, rigid or tight body part is related to bottled up emotions.
-The inflexibility in the body can be due to several reasons, however, bottled up emotions also tend to get caught up in the form of tight joints and muscles.
+One may not entirely be sure where we have a tendency to hold our bottled-up emotions, but they are definitely hidden in the stiffness and rigidity of our bodies.
+This is not to say that every inflexible, rigid, or tight body part is related to bottled-up emotions.
+The inflexibility in the body can be due to several reasons, however, bottled-up emotions also tend to get caught up in the form of tight joints and muscles.

 4. Observe your reactions